-NYPD probing officer who blared ‘Trump 2020’ from patrol SUV
+Officer suspended for blaring ‘Trump 2020’ from NYPD vehicle

-NEW YORK (AP) - The New York Police Department said it is investigating after an officer was seen on video Saturday saying “Trump 2020” over a patrol vehicle’s loudspeaker.
+NEW YORK (AP) - The New York Police Department said Sunday it has suspended an officer without pay a day after he was seen on video saying “Trump 2020” over a patrol vehicle’s loudspeaker, a violation of department rules.

+The suspension is effective immediately and the incident remains under investigation, the police department said.

-Commissioner Dermot Shea tweeted Sunday that the officer’s behavior was “One hundred percent unacceptable.
+Commissioner Dermot Shea tweeted that the behavior of the officer, whose name was not immediately made public, was “One hundred percent unacceptable.
 Period.”
 Officers must remain apolitical, he said.

-Mayor Bill de Blasio said: “ANY NYPD Officer pushing ANY political agenda while on duty will face consequences.
-We will act fast here, and this will not be tolerated.”
+Mayor Bill de Blasio promised swift action, tweeting: “ANY NYPD Officer pushing ANY political agenda while on duty will face consequences.

+The department, in its Patrol Guide, prohibits officers from “endorsing political candidates or publicly expressing personal views and opinions” about candidates while on duty or in uniform.

 A message seeking comment was left with the union representing patrol officers.